Key Info

 Statement of Interest

-The statement of interest should help the faculty understand your motivation for wanting to do the course and why you believe that you would be well suited.
+The statement of interest should help the faculty understand your motivation to do the course and why you believe you would be well suited.
 It should highlight the skills and interests you have that could be transferrable to the course.
 Your statement of interest should be no more than 500 words.
-The declaration of originality should be included at the end of your statement to confirm that all work in your portfolio or your Mini project is your own.
+The declaration of originality should be included at the end of your statement to confirm that all work in your portfolio or your mini-project is your own.

 Declaration of Originality

-I, the undersigned (name)have by declared that this portfolio submission is entirely my own work.
+I, the undersigned (name) have declared that this portfolio submission is entirely my work.

 Signed